cassc/tinyevm/README.md

 make bench
 ```

+## Sample usage

-- You can find the example usage in Python at `example/example.py`
+You can find example usage in Python at `example/example.py`

 Example files: